churiver/samplecode/README.md

 There're samples of my code in C++/Java/Python.

-1. C++
+1. C++:
 	A simple memory allocate simulator.
-2. Java
+2. Java:
 	A modulo of my one project.
 Provide management on Oauth API.
-3. Python
+3. Python:
-	A connect four game (Pop Out variant ).
-See more on http://en.wikipedia.org/wiki/Connect_Four
+	A Connect Four game (Pop Out variant ).
+For the game, see more on http://en.wikipedia.org/wiki/Connect_Four